National Party (South Africa)

-In the 1989 South African general election, the party under F. W. de Klerk's leadership declared that it intended to negotiate with the Black South African community for a political solution to accommodate Black South Africans.
-This resulted in De Klerk declaring in February 1990 the decision to transition South Africa out of apartheid, and permitted the release of Mandela from prison and ending South Africa's ban on the ANC and other anti-apartheid movements, and began negotiations with the ANC for a post-apartheid political system.
+F. W. de Klerk declared in February 1990 the decision to permit the release of Mandela from prison and ending South Africa's ban on the ANC and other anti-apartheid movements.
 In September 1990 the party opened up its membership to all racial groups and rebranded itself as no longer being an ethnic nationalist party only representing Afrikaners, but would henceforth be a civic nationalist and conservative party representing all South Africans.
 However, there was significant opposition among hardliner supporters of apartheid that resulted in De Klerk's government responding to them by holding a national referendum on Apartheid in 1992 for the White population alone that asked them if they supported the government's policy to end apartheid and establish elections open to all South Africans: a large majority voted in favour of the government's policy.
-In the 1994 elections it managed to expand its base to include many non-Whites, including significant support from Coloured and Indian South Africans.
+In the 1994 elections, it expanded its base to include many non-Whites, including significant support from Coloured and Indian South Africans.
 It participated in the Government of National Unity between 1994 and 1996.
 In an attempt to distance itself from its past, the party was renamed the New National Party in 1997.
-The attempt was largely unsuccessful and the new party was decided to merge with the ANC.
+The attempt was largely unsuccessful and the new party decided to merge with the ANC.